 In order to mitigate the vulnerabilities associated with the complexity of bit level programming

-Follow the mitigation mechanisms of subclause 6.3.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.3.5 of ISO/IEC 24772-1:2019.

 Use record and array types with the appropriate representation specifications added so that the objects are accessed by their logical structure rather than their physical representation.
 These representation specifications address endianness, order, position, and size of data components and fields.